 V.P.
 Eddie Knowles completed the last of a series of information meetings about the CLASS initiative and the Greek Life Commons component.
 In November the undergradautes were informed and on December 19th and 21st, respresentatives of the alumni chapter advisors and house corporation were informed.
-The presentation materail was not made available for distribution, though at the last meeting Knowles said the information could be posted to websites.
-Dean
+The presentation materail was not made available for distribution, though at the last meeting Knowles said the information could be posted

 Student Mark Smith will be posting to the DOS website, but initial draft copies are provided here: